 If you have custom domains linked to your Squarespace site, we automatically generate an SSL certificate for your site.
 This allows visitors to view your site over an HTTPS connection.
 This is automatically included for Squarespace Domains and third-party domains.

 If you’re using a third-party domain, ensure that it’s correctly connected to your site to allow a secure SSL connection.
-Specifically, confirm that you’re using our required CNAME records and A records.
+Specifically, confirm that you’re using our required CNAME records and A records and that the domain points to Squarespace.

 When your site loads with SSL protection enabled, you’ll see a lock icon and https:// next to the URL in the browser bar: